Final day of Mississippi fest canceled after fatal shooting

 “During the course of the exchange, at least one of these individuals fired multiple rounds, multiple shots, toward the midway area of the event that was in progress,” Jones said.
 “We do not believe there was anybody else injured along the midway during the course of this gunfire.”

 The second annual festival — a spring celebration of crawfish, live entertainment and amusement park rides — shut down after the shootings.
 Saturday’s headliner was Blue Oyster Cult, the rock band best known for classic hits like “(Don’t Fear) the Reaper” and “Burnin’ For You.”
-A message seeking comment from the band’s representative wasn’t immediately returned.
+A spokesman for the band said Sunday that everyone in the band was safe, and the band had no further comment.

 The precise conditions of the wounded weren’t clear.
 Jones said two juveniles were detained for questioning, and authorities recovered a car, two rifles and a pistol from the scene.